 Persistent sales to under-18s

-A restricted premises order prohibits the sale from the premises of any tobacco, cigarette papers or nicotine inhaling products to any person, by you or any of your staff for a period of up to one year.
+A restricted premises order prohibits the sale from the premises of any tobacco, cigarette papers or vapes to any person, by you or any of your staff for a period of up to one year.
 You are entitled to make representations to the court as to why they should not grant the order.

-Offences are committed if a person sells tobacco, cigarette papers or nicotine inhaling products when a restricted premises order is in place or if a person fails to comply with a restricted sales order.
+Offences are committed if a person sells tobacco, cigarette papers or vapes when a restricted premises order is in place or if a person fails to comply with a restricted sales order.

 It is the buyer and not the trader who commits an offence under these circumstances.
-However, be aware of young people loitering outside your premises; they may ask adult customers to buy tobacco, cigarette papers or nicotine inhaling products for them.
+However, be aware of young people loitering outside your premises; they may ask adult customers to buy tobacco, cigarette papers or vapes for them.
 It is advisable to refuse such sales.